observIQ/nanojack/README.md

     // It defaults to 10 lines.
     MaxLines int `json:"maxlines" yaml:"maxlines"`

-    // MaxNano is the maximum time in nanoseconds to retain old log files based on the timestamp
-    // encoded in their filename.
-The default is not to remove old log files based on age.
-    MaxNano int `json:"maxnano" yaml:"maxnano"`

     // MaxBackups is the maximum number of old log files to retain.
 The default
-    // is to retain all old log files (though MaxNano may still cause them to get
+    // is to retain all old log files.
-    // deleted.)
     MaxBackups int `json:"maxbackups" yaml:"maxbackups"`

     // LocalTime determines if the time used for formatting the timestamps in